 10% (ten per cent) of the Contract price will be paid by CERN thirty days after signature of the Contract by the Parties and receipt of a correct invoice, provided that the Contractor has submitted the bank guarantee stipulated in § 7.1.

-xx% (xx per cent) of the Contract price will be paid by CERN thirty days following acceptance of items 1, 2 and 3 of Table 2 and receipt of a correct invoice.
+80% (eighty per cent) of the contract price will be paid by CERN in monthly payments of the accepted production according to § 3 in the technical specifications

+and according to table 3 unit prices.
+CERN will pay the invoices thirty days following acceptance and receipt of a correct invoice.

-xx% (xx per cent) of the Contract price will be paid by CERN thirty days following acceptance of each shipment by CERN and receipt of a correct invoice.
+10% (ten per cent) of the contract price will be paid by CERN thirty days after the CERN acceptance in writing of the supply of the contract according to§ 3 in the technical specifications and receipt of a correct invoice.